 What are the most common side effects of OPDIVO?

-The most common side effects of OPDIVO include:
+The most common side effects of OPDIVO when used alone include:

 - feeling tired